-Bones are held together at the joint by ligaments.
+Bones are held together at the joints by ligaments.
 If the ligaments tear, even slightly, the bones separate to a proportionate degree.
 Instead of tearing in the middle, the interosseous sacroiliac ligament pulls away from its insertion into the joint surface.
-Within the ligaments, nerves activate a ligamento-muscular reflex, which tighten the muscles that would pull the joint together, and inhibit the muscles that would pull it apart.
+Within the ligaments, nerves activate a ligamento-muscular reflex, which tightens the muscles that would pull the joint together, and inhibit the muscles that would pull it apart.
 Eventually, both the tight and inhibited muscles become painful due to reduced circulation.

 Our first inclination is to stretch the tight muscles.
 But, because the muscles are aligned to compress the sacroiliac joint, stretching them separates the joint surfaces, reinjuring the ligaments.
-The ligamento-muscular reflex, which causes the muscles to re-tighten, has a slow acting reflex as a component which contributes to a great deal of confusion in the treatment program.
+The ligamento-muscular reflex, which causes the muscles to re-tighten, has a slow-acting reflex as a component that contributes to a great deal of confusion in the treatment program.
 So, as the patient goes through rehab, if treatments are frequent enough, the muscles don’t have enough time to re-tighten, so he/she appears to progress, as evidenced by less pain and increased mobility.

 After a few weeks of treatment, or more, the patient feels good; the doctor is happy, the therapist is happy, and everyone is happy except the ligament, which is worse off than when treatment started, due to continuing microtrauma.
-Because the ligaments are the cause of the muscle tightness, or inhibition of the antagonists, the pain and stiffness will return; the patient is prepared for this eventuality by being given exercises or stretches at home, and a positive destructive cycle is initiated.
+Because the ligaments are the cause of the muscle tightness or inhibition of the antagonists, the pain and stiffness will return; the patient is prepared for this eventuality by being given exercises or stretches at home, and a positive destructive cycle is initiated.

 So, what is the misconception?
-Our basic mistake is to think that relieving pain resolves the condition when, in reality, it may actually worsen the underlying injury, as evidenced by the slow acting reflex producing continued muscle tightness after exercise or stretching has stopped.
+Our basic mistake is to think that relieving pain resolves the condition when, in reality, it may actually worsen the underlying injury, as evidenced by the slow-acting reflex producing continued muscle tightness after exercise or stretching has stopped.
 If treatment is frequent enough, the muscles may not get tight before the next treatment, so it will appear that progress is being made.

 Pain Relief vs. Healing